kohler/hotcrp/devel/apidoc/settings.md

 > Save named formulas

 Create, edit, or delete named formulas.
-Chairs only.
+Available to PC members.
 Changes are supplied as a numbered list of structured parameters `formula/<n>/<field>`, one group per formula; the fields are `id` (the existing formula’s ID, or `new`), `name`, `expression`, and `delete`.
 On success the updated list is returned as